-Prerequisites: PE 1 AND one year of Weight Training (PED211 AND PED212) Varsity letter in athletics.
+Prerequisites: PE 1 AND one year of Weight Training (PED211 AND PED212)

 Other: This course may be repeated for credit with instructor permission.
 Proper athletic attire and non-marking athletic shoes are required to receive credit for this course.
 This course can fulfill the prerequisite for